Onboarding devices to Microsoft 365 Apps admin center

 To enable the Inventory service from the Microsoft 365 Apps admin center, follow these steps:

-• Log in to https://config.office.com/ using a Global Administrator, Security Administrator, or Office Apps Administrator account.
+• Sign in to the https://config.office.com/ using a Global Administrator, Security Administrator, or Office Apps Administrator account.

-• Once logged in, click on Inventory, which is located on the left-hand side.
+• Once signed in, click on Inventory, which is located on the left-hand side.

 • Click on Get Started to start the enrollment process.